 Only Drive One Car

-The car in which you learn to drive should be the exact same car in which you take your practical driving test.
+The car in which you learn to drive should be the exact same car in which you take your practical driving test, The car in which you learn to drive should be the exact same car in which you take your practical driving test, and if you wish to have an earlier test you can book through a driving test cancellation app.
 Cars all handle differently, and it often takes even experienced drivers some time to get used to a new one.

 Consider Using a New Driving Instructor